You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 You will see a timeout error in HUD ECU Hacker.

-As there are so many problems with chinese ELM327 clones I implemented the ELM327 Terminal.
+As there are so many problems with chinese ELM327 fake clones I implemented the ELM327 Terminal.

 Here you can test your adapter by sending commands and studying the responses.